Japanese nutmeg-yew wood with traces of color and gold

 John L. Severance Fund 1961.48

-With its enigmatic gaze Nikko, the Sun Bodhisattva, seems to radiate compassion.
-The flowing robes and curving posture might have been influenced by Chinese Buddhist sculpture; however, the interplay of the wood grain in this single block of yew, with the artist's subtle carving, is a Japanese innovation.
-Originally paired with the Moon Bodhisattva, this figure likely flanked a sculpture of Yakushi Nyorai, the Healing Buddha.
+Bodhisattvas are beings who have attained enlightenment but delay entry into Buddhahood until they have fulfilled their varied vows to aid others along the path to enlightenment.
+The flowing robes and curving posture of this figure were inspired by Chinese Buddhist sculpture.
+However, the interplay of the wood grain in this single block of yew with the artist’s subtle carving is a Japanese innovation.
+Originally paired with the Moon Bodhisattva (Gekkō Bosatsu), this figure likely flanked a sculpture of the Medicine Master Buddha (Yakushi Nyorai).

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.